turningpoint1988/FCNsignal/README.md

 ### Output

 The outputs include the base-resolution prediction of inputs and the position of potential binding regions in the genome (bed format). <br/>
 We also provide the line plots of the above base-resolutiion prediction.
+For example:

 <p align="center">
 <img src=https://github.com/turningpoint1988/FCNsignal/blob/main/output.jpg>